How Inflation Is Driving Up Car Insurance Costs in 2026

 If your car insurance premium has felt shockingly high over the past few years, you're not alone.
 Between 2022 and 2024, the average cost of full-coverage auto insurance jumped approximately 46% — dwarfing the roughly 12–13% rise in general consumer prices over the same period.
 Repair costs, medical expenses, used car values, parts shortages, and labor costs all conspired to push what insurers paid out on claims far beyond what old premiums could cover.

-The good news is that 2025 brought a 6% national average decline, and 2026 is shaping up to be a year of relative stability.
+The good news is that 2025 brought a meaningful national average decline of 6%, and 2026 is shaping up to be a year of relative stability — though 25% tariffs on imported auto parts are an emerging wildcard that could add up to 3 additional percentage points to premiums by year-end.
+Full-coverage averages now range from roughly $2,124 to $2,697 per year depending on the source, and more than half of U.S. states are projected to see rates fall or hold flat.
 This guide explains exactly how each inflation driver works its way into your premium, why car insurance inflation outpaced the broader economy, and most importantly — what you can do right now to keep your costs under control.

 Key Pinch Points

-• Shopping around annually can save drivers $200–$500 or more per year
+• Shopping around can save drivers 10–30% or more on their annual premium

 Compare Car Insurance Rates in Ohio